 As stone masonry work is the oldest skilled trade, stone carving is most likely the oldest art form in North America.
 Moreover, stone sculpture requires many skills and a cognitive sense of proportion, balance, and scale; the artist needs to be able to interpret the possibilities and limitations of a particular stone and technical tool skills.

-Since most designs of the vision quest are seen as protective forms or spirit-beings, they would be carefully re-created.
-Non-artists often describe their dream creatures to a designated artist so that they could design their buildings as such using wood or stone.
+Since most designs of the vision quest are seen as protective forms or spirit beings, they would be carefully recreated.
+Non-artists often describe their dream creatures to a designated artist so that they can design their buildings as such using wood or stone.

 One of the most famous American Architects is Frank Lloyd Wright.
 Wrights designs were based on his philosophy called organic architecture, which attempted to create harmony between humanity and the environment.